Improving the Robustness to Variations of Objects and Instructions with a Neuro-Symbolic Approach for Interactive Instruction Following: Related Work

 \subsection{Embodied Vision-and-Language Task}

-Tasks that require an agent to move or perform other actions in an environment using visual and language information as input have attracted much attention in recent years.
-In the room-to-room dataset \cite{Anderson_2018_CVPR}, a Vision-and-Language Navigation task was proposed to follow language instructions to reach a destination, but it does not require interaction with objects.
-In both the embodied question answering \cite{Das_2018_CVPR} and interactive question answering \cite{gordon2018iqa} tasks, agents need to obtain information and answer questions through movement in the environment, and the success or failure is determined by only the final output answer.
-In contrast to these tasks, ALFRED \cite{ALFRED20} aims to accomplish a task that involves moving, manipulating objects, and changing states of objects in a 3D simulated environment that closely resembles reality.
+Tasks that require an agent to move or perform other actions in an environment using vision and language inputs have attracted much attention in recent years.
+In the room-to-room dataset \cite{Anderson_2018_CVPR}, a Vision-and-Language Navigation task was proposed to follow language instructions to reach a destination.
+In both the embodied question answering \cite{Das_2018_CVPR} and interactive question answering \cite{gordon2018iqa} tasks, agents need to obtain information through movement in an environment and answer questions, and the success or failure is determined by only the final output answer.
+In contrast to these tasks, ALFRED \cite{ALFRED20} aims to accomplish a task that involves moving, manipulating objects, and changing states of objects.